 “We don’t want to be set in one thing,” says Aspen, who worked in synthetic meat before co-founding the supperclub.
 “Roving gives us the freedom to do everything, to pop up everywhere.”
 She is also happy to avoid the daunting overhead costs associated with a bricks-and-mortar restaurant.

 Aspen and Moore have so far held suppers centered around underused grains, autumnal botanicals and post-apocalyptic urban farming.
-Their first suppers took place at London’s Skip Garden & Kitchen, where Moore is a chef.
+Their first suppers took place at London’s Skip Garden & Kitchen (now closed), where Moore is a chef.
 They have since popped up everywhere from the British Library to Berlin.

 Illuminating Conversations About Provenance

 Wherever they happen to be, they aim to increase their guests’ awareness of the hidden links in our complicated food chain.
 They place a spotlight on their suppliers, often inviting them to speak between courses.
 “Ultimately, every other job in the world could cease to exist and we would still survive.
 But farming is the one job that is essential for all our lives,” says Moore.